Create a Garden Buffet for Pollinators

 Flowers, shrubs and other blooming plants do much more than add color.
 While they're beautiful, they also support and sustain pollinators.

-This guide helps you learn how to create a garden buffet for pollinators.
-You'll enjoy colorful blooms and add to the surrounding ecosystem.
+In this guide, learn how to create a garden buffet for pollinators.
+You'll enjoy colorful blooms and boost the surrounding ecosystem.
 Whether you have a small, medium or large garden, we've got you covered.

 Pamper Pollinators

 Bees, butterflies and hummingbirds play a vital part in the ecosystem.
 Other pollinators include moths, flies and bats.
-They’re the unsung heroes in fertilizing plants.
+They’re the unsung heroes when it comes to fertilizing plants.
 Their movements ensure the production of seeds.
 They help carry pollen from one plant to another.
 These plants bring us countless fruits, vegetables and nuts.
 They help supply half the world's oils, fibers and raw materials.
 The plants even prevent soil erosion and increase carbon sequestration.
-Even a small garden can make a big impact.
+Even a small pollinator garden can make a big impact.

-Pollinators provide services to over 180,000 plant species across the globe.
+Pollinators provide services to more than 180,000 plant species across the globe.
 There are many plants that make your garden pollinator friendly.
 There are so many beautiful flowering perennials and annuals.
-Many shrubs, herbs and trees also attract pollinators.
+Many shrubs and trees also attract pollinators.
 To attract pollinators, select plants with yellow, red, orange or blue petals.

 Borage is a good example.
-It produces blue, star-shaped petals.
-Its nectar is sweet, so bees love it.
+It produces blue, star-shaped petals and its nectar is sweet, so bees love it.
 A butterfly bush is great for, you guessed it, attracting butterflies.
-Its blooms are purple, white and pink.
-The scent is lovely and the shrub lasts for decades with proper care.
+Its blooms are purple, white and pink and the scent is lovely.
+With proper care, butterfly bushes last for decades in your landscape.

-Milkweed attracts bees, butterflies and hummingbirds.
+Milkweeds (asclepias) attract bees, butterflies and hummingbirds.
 Famous for attracting monarchs, their sweet nectar feeds many pollinators.
-The beautiful perennial blooms with yellow, orange and red colors.
+You can find beautiful milkweed blooms in a range of yellow, orange and red colors.

 Plant Native Flowers, Trees and Shrubs